doki-cherry26/Credit-card-risk-Prediction/README.md

     <div class="section">
         <h2>✅ Conclusion</h2>
         <p>
-            This project  complete end-to-end machine learning pipeline, from data preprocessing to model deployment.
-Logistic Regression proved to be the most effective model for credit card risk prediction based on ROC and AUC analysis.
+            This project demonstrates a complete end-to-end machine learning pipeline, from data preprocessing to model deployment.
+Logistic Regression proved to be the most effective model for credit card fraud prediction based on ROC and AUC analysis.
         </p>
     </div>